Your right to travel depends on the type of permesso di soggiorno you hold and on your destination. You can use this article to find out:

 If you hold one of the permessi listed below you can travel outside Italy, but cannot travel to your home country without the risk of losing your status in Italy:

-- Permesso per Protezione Speciale - in this case it depends on the reasons for which you received such protection.
-If you received it because you are well-integrated or you have family ties in Italy, you may be able to return to your home country.
-We recommend that you consult a lawyer before making any decision about this.
+- Permesso per Protezione Speciale - in this case, it depends on the reasons for which you received such protection.
+If you received it because you are well-integrated or you have family ties in Italy, you may be able to travel to your home country.
+However, we recommend that you consult a lawyer before making any decision about this.

 - Permesso per Asilo Politico